CrossLangNV/MAD/README.md

 The folder 'MAD/Gold_standard' contains the data used for intrinsic evaluation on alignment Gold Standard (EN-FR and EN-GA).  <br/>

-The folders documents_en_fr and documents_en_ga contain the 13 respectively 11 documents used for creation of Gold Standards.
+The folders 'documents_en_fr' and 'documents_en_ga' contain the 13 respectively 11 documents used for creation of Gold Standards.
 The file url_keys_matched is a tab separated file containing the doc id, the url of the English documents, url of the foreign language documents and the similarity score produced by Malign (https://github.com/paracrawl/Malign)

 'corpus_en_fr' and 'corpus_en_ga' are tab separated files containing the alignments produced by Hunalign with at each line: